Marianne Gravatte

 Marianne Gravatte (born December 13, 1959, in Hollywood, California) is an American model and actress.
 She was chosen as Playboy magazine's Playmate of the Month for the October 1982 issue, then as the 1983 Playmate of the Year.
 Her original pictorial was photographed by Richard Fegley.

 Career

 After being noticed in Playboy magazine by Ratt band member Stephen Pearcy, Gravatte appeared in the video as Stephen Pearcy's girlfriend for the band's song "Lay It Down".
 She was also featured on the front cover of the song's parent album, Invasion of Your Privacy, Ratt's second record, which was released in 1985.

-She posed for Playboy again for the April 1994 "Playmate Revisited" feature.
+She posed for Playboy again for the April 1994 Playmate Revisited feature.

 Personal life

-Gravatte left modeling and now, with her husband, Mark E. Larsen, runs a sports bar.
+From 1988 to 1990 Gravatte worked at the bar at the Out of Bounds Sports Bar in Huntington Beach, California with her husband, Mark E. Larsen.
 She is the mother of three sons.